codio-content/ThinkJava/codio-student-unit-exclude/book-structure/generate/.guides/content/methods-and-testing-exercise-4-3.md

-**Exercise 4.3:**

 Answer the following questions without running the program on a computer.

-1. Draw a stack diagram that shows the state of the program the first time `ping` is invoked.
+Draw a stack diagram that shows the state of the program the first time `ping` is invoked.

-1. What is output by the following program?
-Be precise about where there are spaces and where there are newlines.

 ```code
 public static void zoop() {